mfreeborn/heliocron/README.md

   Specify the date in ISO 8601 format (YYYY-MM-DD).

-* `-l, --latitude` [default: 51.4769N]
+* `-l, --latitude` [default: 51.4769]

   Specify the north/south coordinate of the location.
 If `--latitude` is passed as a command line option, `--longitude` must also be provided.

-  Latitude must be a positive number between 0.0 and 90.0, suffixed with either "N" or "S" to determine north or south.
+  Latitude must be specified in decimal degrees - a number between -90.0 and 90.0 where positive is to the north and negative is to the south.

   Can be specified in a file located at ~/.config/heliocron.toml (see [Configuration](#configuration)), although note that options provided over the command line take precedence.

-* `-o, --longitude` [default: 0.0005W]
+* `-o, --longitude` [default: -0.0005]

   Specify the east/west coordinate of the location.
 If `--longitude` is passed as a command line option, `--latitude` must also be provided.

-  Longitude must be a positive number between 0.0 and 180.0, suffixed with either "E" or "W" to determine east or west.
+  Longitude must be specified in decimal degrees - a number between -180.0 and 180.0 where positive is to the east and negative is to the west.

   Can be specified in a file located at ~/.config/heliocron.toml (see [Configuration](#configuration)), although note that options provided over the command line take precedence.